An in-depth look at Medjet Assist Global Medical Transport

 In coordination with Our designated Assistance Company, a legally licensed Physician must order the Emergency Medical Evacuation.
 They must certify that the severity of Your Accidental Injury or Emergency Sickness warrants Your Emergency Medical Evacuation to the closest adequate medical facility.
 The Assistance Company or we must review and approve the necessity of the Emergency Medical Evacuation based on the inadequacy of local medical facilities.
 The Emergency Medical Evacuation must be coordinated through the most direct and economical conveyance and route possible, such as air or land ambulance or commercial airline carrier.”

 Travel insurance medical evacuation coverage and how it is used is the insurance company’s decision.
 They determine if, where, and how you go.
-It may not be the best facility, they take complete control, and you have little to no say in what happens.
+It may not be the best facility, but they take complete control, and you have little to no say in what happens.
 That is pretty scary in a crisis.

 Learning from real-life scenarios